Updated July 6, 2026

 How to Buy Commercial Crime Insurance

 To buy commercial crime insurance in Florida, start by mapping exactly how money, checks, wires, and sensitive account access move through your business, then compare those exposures against the policy forms offered by Florida carriers.
 The state is regulated by the Florida Office of Insurance Regulation, so the carrier or agency should be able to explain how the form is approved and what endorsements are available in the Florida market.
 Florida businesses should compare quotes from multiple carriers, and that advice is especially useful here because the state has 720 active insurance companies and a wide range of appetite by industry.
 When you request a commercial crime insurance quote in Florida, be prepared to provide employee counts, annual revenue, claims history, locations, cash handling procedures, and any controls around wire transfers or check issuance.
 If your operations span several Florida cities or include both office and field staff, ask how the policy treats all locations, all employees, and any third-party property you hold.
 You should also confirm whether the form includes employee theft coverage in Florida, forgery and alteration coverage in Florida, computer fraud coverage in Florida, funds transfer fraud coverage in Florida, and money and securities coverage in Florida, because those features may not all be included automatically.
-The product data indicates that many standard risks can be quoted and bound within 24 to 48 hours, and certificates are often available the same day the policy is bound.
-For Florida-specific compliance, the main step is not a state filing by the business but a careful review of policy terms with an independent agent who understands carrier differences, industry-specific requirements, and Florida commercial crime insurance requirements in Florida that may vary by business size.
+Many standard risks can often be quoted and bound quickly.
+For Florida-specific compliance, the main step is not a state filing by the business but a careful review of policy terms with a licensed insurance professional from a participating provider who understands carrier differences, industry-specific requirements, and Florida commercial crime insurance requirements in Florida that may vary by business size.

 How to Save on Commercial Crime Insurance

 The most practical way to reduce commercial crime insurance cost in Florida is to present a lower-risk account at quote time.
 Carriers typically price based on coverage limits and deductibles, claims history, location, industry risk, and policy endorsements, so clean records and clear controls matter.
-In Florida, where premiums are above the national average and the state premium index is 138, shopping multiple carriers is especially important because the market includes 720 insurers and pricing can vary by form.
+In Florida, where premiums are above the national average, shopping multiple carriers is especially important because the market includes 720 insurers and pricing can vary by form.
 If your business operates in a lower-risk segment of Florida’s economy, such as a small professional office in Tallahassee or a tightly controlled healthcare practice in Orlando, you may be able to avoid paying for broader protection than you need.
 Another savings lever is choosing limits that fit your actual exposure rather than a round number, since money and securities coverage in Florida should reflect the amount of cash, checks, and transfer activity you really have.
 Deductible selection also matters, because a higher deductible can lower the monthly premium if your business can absorb a smaller loss.
-Bundling can help too: the product data says combining commercial crime insurance with general liability, commercial property, and workers compensation can typically save 10-20% through multi-policy discounts, though the final discount varies by carrier.
+Bundling can help too: combining commercial crime insurance with general liability, commercial property, and workers compensation may qualify your business for a multi-policy discount, though the final discount varies by carrier.
 Because Florida businesses often face different risks by location, ask whether a single policy can cover all sites efficiently instead of buying separate forms.
 If your business uses online payment instructions or frequent wire activity, ask for only the endorsements you need, since optional features can change the price.
-Finally, compare carriers with an independent agent so you can see whether one insurer is more favorable for your industry, whether you are in Miami, Tampa, Jacksonville, Orlando, or Tallahassee.
+Finally, get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare options, so you can see whether one insurer is more favorable for your industry, whether you are in Miami, Tampa, Jacksonville, Orlando, or Tallahassee.

 Our Recommendation for Florida